cshbli/ML-CV-AI/object_detection/SSD/README.md

     * Conv11_2: 1×1×4 = 4 boxes (4 boxes for each location)

     If we sum them up, we got 5776 + 2166 + 600 + 150 + 36 +4 = 8732 boxes in total.
 If we remember YOLO, there are 7×7 locations at the end with 2 bounding boxes for each location.
 YOLO only got 7×7×2 = 98 boxes.
 Hence, SSD has 8732 bounding boxes which is more than that of YOLO.

+  * Loss Function
+    * The loss function consists of two terms: Lconf and Lloc

+    * Lloc is the localization loss which is the smooth L1 loss between the predicted box (l) and the ground-truth box (g) parameters.

+    * Lconf is the confidence loss which is the softmax loss over multiple classes confidences (c).